-The first part of our guide lists more sheltered outdoor walks which can still be enjoyed in light rain (known as a ‘soft day’ here in Ireland) or when there are showers rather than steady rain.
+Part 1 of our guide lists more sheltered outdoor walks which can still be enjoyed in light rain (known as a ‘soft day’ here in Ireland) or when there are showers rather than steady rain.
 Part 2 concentrates on indoor wet weather activities in Kerry.
 Skip straight to part 2 if the weather is too bad to be outdoors.
-By the end of it you’ll have plenty of ideas for a wet day in Kerry.
+By the end you’ll have plenty of ideas for a wet day in Kerry.
 Remember, some of the activities and businesses listed in this blog operate on a seasonal basis so be sure to check ahead.

 Things you should avoid doing in Kerry in the rain